Climate change in Turkey: International politics

+Research and data access

+Sabancı University's Shura Energy Transition Center is researching decarbonization pathways.
+Linear regression, expert judgement and local integrated assessment modelling is used for non-energy projections.
+Emissions from industry have been modelled by the Energy Ministry and the Scientific and Technological Research Council of Turkey using TIMES-MACRO.
+A "Climate Change Platform" is planned to share studies and data.

+Although the OECD praised the government's monitoring, reporting and verification (MRV) system and said in 2021 that it covers half of total emissions, unlike the public sharing of data in the EU emission trading system, much detailed emissions data in Turkey is not public.
+However in 2025 Hayrettin Kurt, Chairman of the Audit Committee at the World Energy Council Turkish National Committee, said that facility level data from the Turkish Emissions Trading System will be disclosed to the public.
+Quantitative estimates of the impact of individual government policies on emissions have not been made or are not publicly available; neither are projections of long-term policy impacts.
+An expert review of Turkey's GHG report published in 2023 noted that over 50 recommendations made in previous expert reviews had not yet been addressed.
+Space-based measurements of the signs of emissions has allowed public monitoring of the megacity of Istanbul and high emitting power plants since the early-2020s.

 Adaptation

 The Ministry of Environment, Urbanisation and Climate Change coordinates activities to combat climate change in Turkey.
 The Twelfth Development Plan (2024–2028) mentions adaptation.
-A national strategy and action plan for 2024 to 2030 adaptation to climate change has been published, but as of 2025 Turkey has yet to submit a National Adaptation Plan to the UNFCCC.
+A national strategy and action plan for 2024 to 2030 adaptation to climate change has been published, but as of 2026 Turkey has yet to submit a National Adaptation Plan to the UNFCCC.

 Agriculture Minister Bekir Pakdemirli said in 2023 that irrigation was being modernized and that thirsty crops, such as corn, were being swapped out of agriculture in Turkey.
 Water-conserving landscaping of green spaces in cities has been suggested, and Istanbul has a climate change action plan.
 A 2023 study suggested that local climate change plans should be better integrated with local spatial plans.
+The World Bank is funding flood control infrastructure.

 Society and culture

 Education and research

 Climate change education is an option in 6th, 7th and 8th grades of education in Turkey.
 As of 2025 there is not much teacher training or school materials, however there is higher education and research at Boğaziçi University's Center for Climate Change and Policy Studies.
 In 2025 results will be measured by the Programme for International Student Assessment. İklim Masası (Climate Desk) is a news platform with experts writing for the public and as a reference for journalists.